marp-team/marp/website/blog/how-to-make-custom-transition.md

 <!-- prettier-ignore-end -->

-And now, slide-up custom transition is working completely in both directional navigation!
+And now, the slide-up custom transition is working completely in both directional navigation!

 ![Slide up transition with correct directions](/assets/how-to-make-custom-transition/slide-up-correct-direction.gif ' ')

-> NOTE: Other any CSS variables defined in the context of Marp cannot use in keyframes.
+> NOTE: Any other CSS variables defined in the context of Marp cannot use in keyframes.

 ### Set custom animations for backward transition

-Alternatively you also can set more animation keyframes that are specific for backward navigation.
+Alternatively, you also can set more animation keyframes that are specific for backward navigation.

-Declare `@keyframes` with **`backward-` prefix to the custom transition name**, just like as **`marp-transition-backward-xxxxxxxx`**.
-It is available in both of simple keyframes declartion and splitted keyframes declartion.
+Declare `@keyframes` with the **`backward-` prefix to the custom transition name**, just like as **`marp-transition-backward-xxxxxxxx`**.
+It is available in both simple keyframes declaration and split keyframes declaration.

 <!-- prettier-ignore-start -->